 - Press the edges lightly to seal the pie.

 - Brush the top of each pie with water and sprinkle raw sugar over the top.

 - Pierce each of the pies with a sharp knife to allow the pies to vent as they cook.

 - Cook for 15-20 minutes or until the pastry is golden.

 The key to making a neat looking hand pie is using cookie cutters.
 I used a fluted cookie cutter in two different sizes.
 The base of the pie needs to be a smaller diameter than the top.

 The pastry I’ve used is my favourite pastry recipe.
 It make a very buttery, short pastry.
 It can be a little hard to handle which is why I roll it out between two sheets of plastic film.

 Once the pastry is at the desired thickness I remove the top sheet of plastic to cut the rounds.
 Because the pastry is sitting on the plastic it’s much easier to lift off the circles and place them on the cookie slide.

 If you would like to Pin this recipe for later I have created a nice little pin for you.
-I appreciated it so much when you share my recipes.

-So tell me, when did you first come across this term Hand Pie?
+Tell me, when did you first come across this term Hand Pie?
 Perhaps you have always had this dessert in your life?